 A moment later the Juno II spaceship is directly underneath you!

 It was finishing up its around-the-world time trials from the beginning of this article.
 You clamber on board and mutter something about how this rescue is more miraculous than the one in The Matrix: Revolutions.

 A thorough inspection of Juno II reveals that it has no bomb on board.
 You are free to travel as fast or as slow as you like.

 Well, kind of.

-Even Juno II’s top speed isn’t that close to the speed of light.
+This is called ‘time dilation,’ but it only starts to become noticeable when you reach speeds like what you would on Juno II.
 If you travel in it for three years, you’ll find that for everyone else three years plus one second had passed.

 It’s not much, but when you think about time like this then all of us are time travellers.

-So when we talk about the speed of light and warping space itself to overcome the laws of the universe, there’s only one thing left that we can say.
+So after travelling though time and warping space itself to overcome the laws of the universe, at this point there’s only one thing left that we can say.